PATEL-AMEE/chapo-bot-backend/README.md

- 1. README.md
-Create a README.md file in your project root with the following content:
 #  Chapo Bot Backend

 Chapo is an advanced voice-controlled humanoid assistant built using FastAPI, Whisper, and HuggingFace models.
 It can handle smart home control, music playback, task reminders, shopping list management, emotion detection, and more.